 For example, hierarchy and contrast can spark visual interest and guide the viewer’s eye.
 You can create hierarchy by changing the size of design elements, overlapping elements so that the most important ones are in front, or using color contrast to highlight particular elements.

-Alternatively, you can look for ways to turn your trapped white space into negative space that actually makes your design work better.
+On the other hand, you can look for ways to turn your trapped white space into negative space that actually makes your design work better.
 For example, if you have trapped white space in the corner of a design, look for ways to turn it into negative space that creates visual balance and draws the viewer’s attention to the desired area.

 Use design software